 1. Can you tell me a little bit about yourself?

-“I was born and raised in Seattle, Washington.
-I lived in Louisiana and California during my teenage years and I came back to home to Seattle after graduating from high school.
-I earned my Associates Degree from Seattle Central Community College, and then my Bachelors Degree in Language Arts and my Masters Degree in Teaching from the University of Washington.
+“I was born in Seattle, Washington (4th generation).
+I moved back and forth from Seattle to Rainier, Oregon during my primary elementary school years, and then back again to the Seattle & Renton area.
+I attended Renton High School my 9th grade year and then moved to Louisiana, and then California, during my teenage years until I came back home to Seattle & Renton after graduating from high school.
+I earned my Associates Degree from Seattle Central Community College, and then transferred to the University of Washington to earn my Bachelors Degree in Language Arts and my Masters Degree in Teaching.
 I’ve been happily married for 22 years now and I have 2 children, both attending Renton High School.
 We live in the Lakeridge neighborhood and we have 2 dogs.
-This is my 7th year teaching at Renton High School.
-I love our community and I wouldn’t want to be anywhere else.”
+This is my 7th year teaching full time at Renton High School.
+I love our community and I wouldn’t want to be anywhere else!”

 2. When did you start teaching Journalism?